MichaelCurrin/emoji-resources/README.md

 They can be in the form of unicode characters which can be used in text files - including scripts and HTML pages.
 They can also be used in the GitHub context as `:name:` and then the result rendered in markdown.

-Note that the mapping of unicode codes to the symbols appears consistent across devices and browsers, but each platform can choose how to represent the image using more or less detail and color choice for example.
+Note that the mapping of unicode codes to the symbols appears consistent across devices and browsers, but each platform can choose _how_ to represent the image such as using more or less detail and color choices.

 ## About emojis